This article originally appeared on VICE Canada.

 I usually use this anecdote from a terrific Guardian piece last year to answer them.
-The story happened in 2017 when a young girl was indoors watching cartoons in Avdiivka on the contact lines between Russian-backed separatists and the Ukrainian military.
+The story happened in 2017 when a young girl was indoors watching cartoons in Avdiivka, the city on the contact lines between Russian-backed separatists and the Ukrainian military.
 I could invoke a Mad Max metaphor for this frontline town, but the war in eastern Ukraine isn’t the goddamn movies.
 It’s real.

-But the war has claimed over 10,000 lives for over four years now, with no sign of abating and caused a billions-of-dollars-worth humanitarian crisis.
-Ironically, western media daily waxes poetic about collusion and Russian meddling; at the very same time, they ignore the frontline of this war between Moscow and western democracy happening in Donbas.
-Except, in that place, things like the DNC hack, Robert Mueller or Paul Manafort aren’t on the minds of soldiers on either side, whose faces say it all: I’m sick of the death and destruction.
+But the war has claimed over 10,000 lives for over four years now, with no sign of abating and has caused a billions-of-dollars-worth humanitarian crisis.
+Ironically, western media daily waxes poetic collusions about Russian meddling; at the very same time, they ignore the frontline of this war between Moscow and western democracy happening in Donbas.
+Except, in that place, things like the DNC hack, Robert Mueller, or Paul Manafort aren’t on the minds of soldiers on either side, whose faces say it all: I’m sick of the death and destruction.

 I started reporting on Ukraine in 2016 and I’ve seen those faces peppered all over the frontline in Donbas.
-Whether it was regular army soldiers shedding their body armour and fighting in t-shirts in a trench close to the Promzona or militiamen in Marinka eating spoiled kielbasa in between firefights or a baboushka hiding in her pitch dark fruit cellar during shelling—it’s an unmistakable look.
+Whether it was regular army soldiers shedding their body armor and fighting in t-shirts in a trench or militiamen in the city of Marinka eating spoiled kielbasa in between firefights or a babushka (an older woman) hiding in her pitch dark fruit cellar during shelling—it’s an unmistakable look.
 One completely foreign to a guy who grew up in the suburbs of Ottawa.

 President Donald Trump likes to talk tough about war.
 He’s got a bigger button than Kim Jong Un.
 Little rocket man.
 Whatever.
 But he’s never seen or been near one.
 Nor has he or the international community done anything to truly end the crisis in Ukraine, happy to continue this ignored war stuck in a purgatory of destitution where a distant people die to keep a geopolitical chess match afloat.

-If you went to Donbas, into the conflict, you’d see packs of seemingly wild dogs roaming around, until you realize a lot of them still have collars; the remnants of civilians who fled their pets at the outbreak of war years earlier.
-They’re fine, though, reverting to their basic instincts: running around in packs fighting and fucking amidst a bombed out landscape, littered with buildings covered in flowers of explosions busted into walls, shattered glass and minefields.
-Human and animal shit everywhere.
+If you went to Donbas, into the conflict, you’d see packs of seemingly wild dogs roaming around, until you realize a lot of them still have collars.
+These are the remnants of civilians who let their pets go at the outbreak of war years earlier.
+They’re fine, though, reverting to their basic instincts: running around in packs fighting and fucking amidst a destroyed landscape, littered with buildings covered in flowers of explosions busted into walls, shattered glass, and minefields—human and animal shit everywhere.
 It’s the type of place where old orphanages, strewn with faded crayon pictures and children’s shoes dumped into a kiddie pool filled with refuse, have turned into sniper nests and morgues.